When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 Vintage turquoise cabinet with orange stylish armchair in room interior

-14. White Entryway Bench
+14. Farmhouse White Bench

 Farmhouse entryway.
 Wooden bench near white shiplap wall.
 Interior and frame mockup.
 3d render.

-15. Go with Green
+15. Botanical Green

 Interior with the green comsole.
 Interior and frame mockup.
 3d render.